Never Again Will Tiger Roar

 I remember being in my buddy Mike’s living room the next day when he turned to me and said, “Yo, did you hear about Tiger Woods?”

 “Dude, he was in a car accident last night.”

 Mike turned on the television and flipped to ESPN.
 And, sure enough, there it was—the overhead footage of Tiger’s crashed black Cadillac Escalade.

-“Holy shit, how did that happen?
-He’s, like, a block away from his house,” I said to Mike.
+“Weird, how did that happen?
+He’s like a block away from his house,” I said to Mike.

 “Yeah, for real.
 I hope he’s alright.
 If he’s seriously hurt, this could be really bad for him.”